Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 We did not stop the MySQL RDS instances in our test environment, although this probably would have been more cost-effective.
 Our sprint backlog is already filled to the brim, so it would have probably taken a couple of weeks in order to work on stopping and starting RDS instances.
 Reserving the instances is just a couple of clicks, so we decided to reserve our production and test instances for one year.
-In our particular case we were running multiple instance types of the RDS t4g class.
+In our particular case we were running multiple instance types of the RDS `t4g` class.
 We cannot confidently predict the workload on our database for years to come.
 Hence, reserving RDS instances for one year with partial upfront payment seems the best option for now.
 This leads to a cost reduction of approximately 37% (see Reserved Instances on https://aws.amazon.com/rds/mysql/pricing/).

 Regarding size flexibility.
-Once the RDS instance class has been decided, you should reserve the minimum expected baseline.
+Once the RDS instance class has been decided upon, you should reserve the minimum expected baseline.
 In our AWS account there are 3 test MySQL RDS instances and 3 production MySQL instances.
 All of them are primarily used during extended business hours but the loads differ.
-Since all access patterns are similar the burstable database instance family `db.t4g` was chosen.
+Since all access patterns are similar the burstable database instance family `db.t4g` is chosen.
-The currently experienced baseline load for a test environment was optimally covered by one t4g.medium (Single AZ).
+The currently experienced baseline load for a test environment is covered by one `t4g.medium` (single-AZ).
-The currently experienced baseline load over the three production environments could be covered by 1 t4g.medium, 1 t4g.large and 1 t4g.xlarge.
-All of the production environment were set up in multi AZ.
+The currently experienced baseline load over the three production environments is covered by 1 `t4g.medium`, 1 `t4g.large` and 1 `t4g.xlarge`.
+All the production environments utilize a multi-AZ configuration.

-By making use of size flexibility it is not that difficult to calculate the amount of t4g.medium single AZ instances necessary.
+By making use of size flexibility it is not that difficult to calculate the amount of t4g.medium single-AZ instances necessary.
-You can calculate the current baseline summing up all db instance equivalent baselines. t4g.2xlarge (multi AZ) = 2 t4g.xlarge (multi AZ) = 2.
-(2 t4g.large (multi AZ)) = 4. ( 2 t4g.medium (multi AZ)) = 8. ( 2 t4g.medium (single AZ)) = 16 t4g.medium (single AZ)
+You can calculate the current baseline summing up all database instance equivalent baselines.
+1 `t4g.xlarge` (multi-AZ) = 2 `t4g.large` (multi-AZ) = 2 ( 2 `t4g.medium` (multi-AZ)) = 4. ( 2 `t4g.medium` (single AZ)) = 8 `t4g.medium` (single AZ)
-So one t4g.2xlarge multi AZ instance can be reserved by reserving 16 single AZ t4g.medium instances.
+So one `t4g.xlarge` multi-AZ instance can be reserved by reserving 8 single-AZ `t4g.medium` instances.
-An instance of which the size is equivalent to 2 instances of one size smaller.
-A multi AZ instance is equivalent to 2 single AZ instances of the same size.
+Similar calculations show that reserving 14 single-AZ `t4g.medium` instances is cost optimal for the production environment, while 3 single-AZ `t4g.medium` instances is cost optimal for the test environment.

 ## Allocated storage
 There are multiple ways to save costs on allocated storage.
-### Choose the correct storage types
+### Choosing the correct storage types
 There are two storage types for RDS instances:
 - GP2
 - IO1